 Ericsson says that we stick with a knowledge-based system though because it’s easier.

 The Key to Mastery: Maintaining Motivation

-Since for Anders Ericsson the main differentiator among peak performers and “good” performer is training, it ensues that different abilities to stick to the training regimes will make the biggest difference.
+Since for Anders Ericsson, the main differentiator between peak performers and “good” performers is training, it ensures that different abilities to stick to the training regimes will make the biggest difference.

 He does not like to talk about “willpower” though because people can easily fall into a circular thinking trap that if they don’t have willpower then they might as well not even try (read here the science of willpower).

 He prefers talking about “motivation”.

 And to stick to the training routine, you must have strong motivation.